Tom's Guide: A unique gamified workout program the freebeat xbike is more entertaining than most other workout bikes.

 The freebeat App provides data such as instant feedback, performance tracking, calories, and class progress.

 With the freebeat xbike workouts, you can choose either 15 or 30 minutes.
 I like that there are 15-minute options because it limits the excuse of "not enough time."
 In the same regard, I wish there was a longer option, such as 45 minutes or an hour.

-The instructors from freebeat come from studios like Soulcycle, Flywheel, Equinox, and Cyclebar.
+The instructors from freebeat come from studios like Soulcycle, Flywheel, and Equinox.
 Within the bike category, there are endurance rides, resistance-heavy climb rides, HIIT rides, rhythm rides, warm-up rides, and recovery rides.

 There are thousands of on-demand freebeat Workouts.
 It's hard to get bored.
 I’ve worked through several of the workouts and I haven’t found myself counting the minutes until the class is over once.
 As someone who is not musically inclined, it’s fun to challenge myself to ride to different rhythms and I was surprised to find I preferred the classes with upbeat and intense music.

 After a few weeks of testing, my favorite instructor has been Kayley because of how positive and upbeats her classes felt.
 She also leads strength classes as well as cycling sessions and I’ve found myself enjoying those too.
 Freebeat also offers recovery classes but for me, the more intense the better.
 The hardest class I’ve done so far is led by Brandon and was called “climb the hill”.
 I thought I was climbing a mountain, but it was an enjoyable mountain.
 I also appreciate all of the holiday-themed classes — on Halloween weekend, it was fun to ride to spooky music.